BFM Times

 • Conclusion: choosing DeFi platforms responsibly

-This guide describes the operation of decentralized finance platforms, the two primary types of platforms (DEXs, DeFi lending platforms, staking and liquid staking, yield aggregators, derivatives, and cross-chain liquidity), how to think about the safety and governance of such platforms, and which the most promising platforms currently are in 2026.
+This guide describes the operation of decentralized finance platforms, the two primary types of platforms (DEXs, DeFi platforms, staking and liquid staking, yield aggregators, derivatives, and cross-chain liquidity), how to think about the safety and governance of such platforms, and which the most promising platforms currently are in 2026.
 The objective is applied knowledge: what each category entails, what the risks are, and how to perform due diligence of protocols before dealing with smart contracts.

 What are DeFi platforms?